stamp-labs/stamp/CI.md

 So even though I have tons of local changes all the time, often completely unrelated stuff, I stay confident about what I commit and line by line all my changes become the actual truth and the diff between local and remote shrinks again.

+In a team scenario the problem occurs when this remote branch isn’t everyone’s branch a.k.a. feature branching.
+Then this approach is simply not possible because after making a correct, working and helpful change, you still have to wait for approval by a reviewer to allow the team to get in sync with you.
+If this reviewer has too many additional responsibilities, this can slow down a project dramatically.
+It is crucial to understand, that dogmatic use of PRs in combination with non-automated approval **enforces larger change sets, that are harder to review!** It forces necessary refactoring and code maintenance tasks to be hidden in feature development or omitted entirely.

+Code review is absolutely important.
+But there simply are some common mistakes that lead to worse not better code quality (and delivery) and endless bouncing back and forth, trying to answer questions that should have been answered long before or trying to resolve conflicts, that could have been addressed a lot earlier in the process or avoided entirely.
+And no, it is not always faster to resolve a conflict than to prevent it.
+Sometimes you are just stuck with a huge pile of incompatibility, making the fact even more obvious, that the integration should have happened way earlier.

 # Feature Branches

-If you want to double down on Continuous Integration, then you would go with trunk-based development.
-No branches, no PRs, everyone just has a local copy of master and pushes changes directly.
-This would introduce quite a drastic change and requires a very robust setup of tools and production pipelines and changes in the ways new features get implemented.
-The push-back is often intense.
-"But what if someone pushes broken code to master?"
-"How will we do code reviews?"
-"Won't this cause chaos?"

-I want to suggest a more soft version of it, that would still allow us to move faster while easing these concerns a little bit.
-As mentioned, everyone with write access can merge their own pull requests into master, which allows us to merge more often and your feature branches will get out of sync quicker.
-The main purpose of trunk-based development, is to avoid isolation and accumulating conflicts but that can also be achieve with a simple pre-commit hook.
+As mentioned, everyone with write access can merge their own pull requests into master, which allows us to merge more often but other feature branches will get out of sync more frequently.
+That’s intentional.
+Other branches must know as soon as possible when they are causing a conflict with another one.
+Merging more frequently into master helps to address these conflicts earlier but it requires you to update your own feature branches more often as well.
+Luckily we can automate that with git hooks.

-To ensure your branches never diverge from master, a git hook will fetch and merge it into your current branch, before every commit you try to make locally.
-If conflicts arise, you’ll be the first to know and think “Thank god!” every single time.
+To ensure your branches never diverge from master too much, it will get fetched and brutally merged into the current branch you are on, after every push you make.
+Other local changes will be stashed and reapplied after master has been merged.
+If conflicts arise, you’ll be the first to know.

 This makes sure our pull requests will never have conflicts with master.
-But it still doesn’t solve the isolation and potential conflicts between two feature branches that have not yet been merged back into master.
+But it still doesn’t solve the isolation and potential conflicts between two feature branches that have not yet been merged.
 Even though they are both fully compatible with master, they still can conflict with each other.
 That’s why allowing (not enforcing!) to self-approve your own PRs and merging them quickly is important, to reduce this risk.
 Ideally PRs simply get merged when tests pass but that requires a more complete coverage of critical features.

 # Feature Flags

 What about really large changes?
 Architectural design?
 Drastic refactoring?
 Replacing entire modules?
-Some things just can’t be committed in steps, right?
+Some things just can’t be committed and deployed in small steps, right?
 Well, yes and no.

-The goal is too allow code to be tested in real environments before being deployed to production Yes, that’s possible with branching and many projects do it like that.
-But when you test a branch, containing a new feature and you are happy it works, all tests and checks are green, even your human test team has checked all the boxes and approves everything to be released.
+The goal is too allow code to be tested in real environments before being deployed to production That’s possible with branching and many projects do it like that.
+But when you test a branch, containing a new feature (like when submitting a PR and a test workflow runs on it) and you are happy it works, all tests and checks are green, even your human test team has checked all the boxes with the help of a test deployment and approves everything to be released.
 Now what?
-You still need to merge it into the master branch?
+You still need to merge it into the master branch.
 And that might have changed, right?
+Maybe by that same process, two days earlier and three weeks after work on this feature had started.
 So what did you really test?

-Your tests should run against something that is as close as possible to the real production environment.
-With feature flags you always test exactly what will be rolled out to customers and doing that is a matter of updating an environment variable or a config value in a database or whatever.
+Your tests should run against something that is as close as possible to production.

+Feature flags give you a way to roll out software to the actual production environment, without immediately activating it.
+This way a roll back in case something goes wrong is often just the act of deactivating it again.
+Your test deployment can be identical to production, despite some config options or the request headers you send to it.
+Features can be enabled for your favorite customers only or you can do slow and careful canary releases more easily.
+You get tools to test in production more carefully.
 Generally speaking: By moving deployment more into your codebase, you don’t give up control, you increase it.

 https://github.com/Unleash/unleash

 There are sophisticated solutions out there but I would say this is first of all a switch in mindset and overall approach to organizing feature development in a software project.
 Implementation details are secondary.
+But if implemented appropriately, it’s also a big win for developer confidence and the overall development workflow.

 # Test Driven Development